simonguist/drivendata-primatrix-factorization/README.md

 # Training I3D models on the Chimp&See dataset

 Competition entry (5th place) for the DrivenData Pri-matrix Factoriation competition.
-Based on Inflated 3D ConvNet (I3D) models
+Based on Inflated 3D ConvNet (I3D) models.

-Find out more about the competition [here](https://www.drivendata.org/competitions/49/deep-learning-camera-trap-animals/)
+Find out more about the competition [here](https://www.drivendata.org/competitions/49/deep-learning-camera-trap-animals/).

 ### Main dependencies: